+(₹ in Lakhs)

 SR. NO. PARTICULARS CURRENCY DERIVATIVES INTEREST RATE FUTURES

 (i) Derivatives (Notional Principal Amount)

 For hedging - -

 (ii) Marked to Market Positions

 a) Asset (+) - -

 b) Liability (-) - -

 (iii) Credit Exposure - -

 (iv) Un-hedged Exposure - -

-Disclosure relating to Securitisation:
+d.
+Disclosure relating to Securitisation :

-- During the year Company has not securitized any of its assets and does not have any outstanding position in respect thereof as on March 31, 2023. i) - Company has not sold any of its financial assets to Securitization/Reconstruction Company for Asset Reconstruction. ii) - Company has not undertaken any Assignment transactions during the year. - Company has neither purchased nor sold any non-performing financial assets during the year and does not have any outstanding position in respect thereof as on March 31, 2023.
+- i) During the year Company has not securitized any of its assets and does not have any outstanding position in respect thereof as on March 31, 2023. - ii) Company has not sold any of its financial assets to Securitization/Reconstruction Company for Asset Reconstruction. - iii) Company has not undertaken any Assignment transactions during the year. - iv) Company has neither purchased nor sold any non-performing financial assets during the year and does not have any outstanding position in respect thereof as on March 31, 2023.